Samuel-Njoroge/linkedin-jobs-etl/README.md

 - `LinkedIn Data API`: For accessing and extracting professional data from LinkedIn.
 - `Python`: The primary programming language used for scripting and automation.
 - `Pandas`: For data manipulation and cleaning before loading into PostgreSQL.
-- `SQLAlchemy`: For ORM (Object Relational Mapping) to interact with the PostgreSQL database.
 - `PostgreSQL`: The database management system used for storing the extracted data.
 - `Requests`: A Python library for making HTTP requests to the LinkedIn Data API.

 ## Skills Developed
-- `API Integration`: Gained experience in working with APIs, including authentication, data retrieval, and error handling.
+- *API Integration :* Gained experience in working with APIs, including authentication, data retrieval, and error handling.
-- `Database Management`: Improved skills in using PostgreSQL for data storage, including schema design and SQL queries.
+- *Database Management :* Improved skills in using PostgreSQL for data storage, including schema design and SQL queries.
-- `Data Processing`: Enhanced ability to manipulate and clean data using Pandas, ensuring data quality for analysis.
+- *Data Processing :* Enhanced ability to manipulate and clean data using Pandas, ensuring data quality for analysis.
-- `Python Programming`: Strengthened proficiency in Python programming, focusing on data extraction, transformation, and loading (ETL) processes.
+- *Python Programming :* Strengthened proficiency in Python programming, focusing on data extraction, transformation, and loading (ETL) processes.

 ## Installation
 1. Clone the repository